|Team||Sauber F1 Team|

 Sauber F1 Team

-Sauber has had an ability to recognise and develop young talent.
-During his sports car racing days, Sauber identified Michael Schumacher as a star of the future while he recruited ‘young guns’ including Robert Kubica, Felipe Massa, Kimi Raikkonen, Sergio Perez and Sebastian Vettel.
+Sauber has always had an ability to recognise and develop young talent.
+During his sports car racing days, Sauber identified Michael Schumacher as a star of the future while he recruited ‘young guns’ including Robert Kubica, Felipe Massa, Kimi Raikkonen, Sergio Perez and Sebastian Vettel in Formula One.

 Recent seasons have seen a steady improvement in results.
 In 2012, Sergio Perez and Kamui Kobayashi scored podium finishes in Malaysia, Canada, Italy and Japan.
 While in 2013, impressive development in the second-half of the season and some fine drives by Nico Hulkenberg saw the team score 50 of its 57 season points in the last eight rounds.

 Unfortunately, 2014 didn’t go so well, with Esteban Gutierrez and Adrian Sutil failing to score a single point for the first time in the history.
-With smaller teams such as Sauber struggling to stay afloat, the team chose to change their driver line-up, bringing in Marcus Ericsson and Felipe Nasr, both of whom brought with them significant funding from sponsors.
+Then, with smaller teams like Sauber struggling to stay afloat, the team chose to change their driver line-up in 2015, bringing in Marcus Ericsson and Felipe Nasr, both of whom brought with them significant funding from sponsors.

-They’ve also ditched their white and grey livery in favour of the yellow and blue of Banco do Brasil who are a new backer.
-With two inexperienced drivers, the Swiss team face an uphill task in 2015.
+They also ditched their white and grey livery in favour of the yellow and blue of Banco do Brasil who are a new backer.
+Those changes did inspire a better performance as the team scored 36 points on its way to eighth in the constructors’ championship last year.